Internal Homs via extensions of dg functors: Introduction

 Following \cite{To}, one uses the model category structure on $\dgCat$ (see \cite{TaDg}) in such a way that any morphism in $\Hqe$ can be represented by a `canonical' roof by means of the cofibrant replacements.
 At this point, the description of the morphisms between two dg categories in $\Hqe$ can be essentially carried out assuming that we are working with actual dg functors.
 In this way, To\"{e}n proves that, for two dg categories $\dgA$ and $\dgB$, there is a bijection between $\hqe{\dgA,\dgB}$ and the isomorphism classes of the homotopy category of right quasi-representable (fibrant and) cofibrant $\dgA\opp\otimes\dgB$-dg modules (see Corollary 4.10 of \cite{To}).
 This is essentially the first part of Theorem \ref{thm:Toen}.

 The existence of internal Homs follows from a characterization of the model category of dg functors between dg categories and a comparison between this and the presentation above (\cite[Thm.\ 6.1]{To}).
-As an application of the existence of internal Homs, To\"{e}n deduces a restriction theorem asserting that, given two dg categories $\dgA$ and $\dgB$, the Yoneda embedding of $\dgA$ into the dg category $\mathrm{Int}(\dgA)$ of cofibrant $\dgA\opp$-dg modules yields a quasi-equivalence between the continuous internal Hom $\IHom_c(\mathrm{Int}(\dgA),\mathrm{Int}(\dgB))$ and $\IHom(\dgA,\mathrm{Int}(\dgB))$ (see Sections \ref{subsec:tensors} and \ref{sec:Morita} for the precise definitions).
+As an application of the existence of internal Homs, To\"{e}n deduces in \cite[Thm.\ 7.2]{To} a restriction theorem asserting in particular that, given two dg categories $\dgA$ and $\dgB$, the Yoneda embedding of $\dgA$ into the dg category $\mathrm{Int}(\dgA)$ of cofibrant $\dgA$-dg modules yields a quasi-equivalence between the continuous internal Hom $\IHom_c(\mathrm{Int}(\dgA),\mathrm{Int}(\dgB))$ and $\IHom(\dgA,\mathrm{Int}(\dgB))$ (see Sections \ref{subsec:tensors} and \ref{sec:Morita} for the precise definitions), which goes under the name of \emph{derived Morita theory}.
 This is a very interesting result in itself with various geometric applications as explained in \cite[Sect.\ 8]{To}.
+One should keep in mind that, for a dg category $\dgA$, the dg category $\mathrm{Int}(\dgA)$ is contained in the dg category $\hproj{\dgA}$ of h-projective $\dgA$-dg modules and the inclusion is a quasi-equivalence (see, for example, \cite[Lemma 2.6]{LS} and the discussion in Section 3.2 of \cite{Ke} for this standard fact).

 In a sense, our argument starts from this sort of ending point in \cite{To}.
-Indeed, we prove directly these restriction results (see Proposition \ref{prop:Morita}) and deduce the existence of internal Homs and the proof of Theorem \ref{thm:Toen} from a simple and purely formal argument explained in Section \ref{sec:Morita}.
-The advantage is that we can forget about the model category structure and content ourselves with the fact that the category of dg categories is a category of fibrant objects.
+Indeed, we prove directly a weaker form of this restriction result (see Proposition \ref{prop:Morita} and Corollary \ref{cor:bij}) which provides a nice description of some morphisms in $\Hqe$ in terms of isomorphism classes of special dg bimodules (see Proposition \ref{prop:exuniq}).
+The existence of internal Homs and the proof of Theorem \ref{thm:Toen} follow then from a simple and purely formal argument explained in Section \ref{sec:Morita}.
+All of this is achieved using the notion of extension of dg functors which is already contained in \cite{Ke1}.
+This is carried out in Sections \ref{subsect:ext} and further developed to deal with morphisms in $\Hqe$ in Section \ref{subsec:morita}.
+As we will see, this is a conceptually very simple application of the notion of tensor product of dg modules (see \cite{Dr} and \cite{Ke1}).
+In particular, it should be noted that the core and the really non-trivial part of this paper is the content of Section \ref{sec:extensions}.

+This slight change of perspective makes our proof easier also because we can forget about the model category structure and content ourselves with the fact that the category of dg categories is a category of fibrant objects.
 This has certainly been known for a long time and is summarized in Section \ref{subsec:morHqe} (after a short introduction to dg categories in Section \ref{subsec:tensors}).